-Universal Responsibility and Leadership: A Nicaraguan Experience
+Universal Responsibility and Leadership: A Central American Experience

 The exploration of universal responsibility, conceptually and experientially.
-Course consists of a seminar in Minneapolis and one or two weeks in Nicaragua.
-The Nicaraguan portion includes meetings with leaders, a homestay in the two-week option, and visits to multiple sites and organizations.
-Topics such as Nicaraguan history, politics, indigenous cultures, poverty, health care, literacy, the arts, business foreign investment, and relations with the US government and nonprofit organizations are explored.
+Course consists of a seminar in Minneapolis and one or two weeks in Central America.
+The Central American portion includes meetings with leaders and visits to multiple sites and organizations.
+Topics such as Central American history, politics, indigenous cultures, poverty, health care, literacy, the arts, business foreign investment, and relations with the US government and nonprofit organizations are explored.
 Special fees apply.